atet/programming/README.md

 **Now that we have mastered operators and data structures, let's combine what we've learned to make a powerful program**

+* Essentially loops will help you plow through a lot of data quickly
+* There are three essential parts to a loop:
+   *
+   *
+   *

+* We'll imagine our intern spent all night collecting tweets into a list and we need to

 [Back to Top](#table-of-contents)